-Whooping Cough Treatment in Alexandria, VA, and Ruther Glen, VA
+Whooping Cough Treatment in Alexandria, and Ruther Glen VA

 Whooping cough is rarely fatal, but most deaths occur in infants.
 This is why it is very important for people to be treated and vaccinated against whooping cough.
+Some common symptoms of whooping cough include runny nose, nasal congestions, and wheezing.
 Our professional team of medical staff at Premier Acute Care Services is here to help you.
-For more information, call us today or schedule an appointment online.
+For more information, contact us today or schedule an appointment online.
 We have convenient locations to serve you in Alexandria VA, and Ruther glen VA.

 Table of Contents: